PANCHO7532/GDServ/README.md

 ## Features working
 - Login
 - Registration
+- Level Upload

+## Supported Geometry Dash versions
+- 1.0
+- 2.1.1 (Registration and Login only)

 It ain't much at this time but i'll update with advances and so on.